RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/tracker_store.md

 **Returns**:

-  URL ready to be used with an SQLAlchemy `Engine` object.
+  URL ready to be used with an SQLAlchemy `dialect`0 object.

 #### session\_scope